 - Full oral examination under general anaesthetic with Dental X Rays as up to 60% of dental disease is under the level of the gum.

-- A professional dental cleaning to reduce bacteria and help guard against periodontal disease.
+- A professional dental cleaning by a dog dentist to reduce bacteria and help guard against periodontal disease.

 - Treatment of the diseased teeth or extractions as necessary.